 "There is zero clinical evidence that this works," said urologist Boback Berookhim, M.D., the director of male fertility and microsurgery at Lenox Hill Hospital in New York City.

 Do penis weights really work?

 According to various YouTube reviewers, hanging weights on your penis can be quite uncomfortable.
 Some people said this method adds centimeters, and even inches, to your penis if used consistently and properly.

 Still, the clinical evidence to support claims that penis weights work is thin, at best.

 Now, to ask the obvious question: Is it safe?

 "I've seen several men hurt themselves, sometimes permanently, from using penile weights," Gonzalez said.
 "The risks of these devices include skin abrasions, nerve damage, bruising, swelling, blood clots, loss of sensation, erectile dysfunction, scarring that can lead to penile curvature and/or other deformities and penile fracture."

 Most men aren't going to hurt themselves using penis weights, but most doctors will tell you not to use them.

 "Sometimes, these injuries cannot be fixed," Gonzalez added.
-"If someone is looking to lengthen their penis, I would suggest a penile traction device first.
-One that has been shown to be safe and effective is the RestoreX traction device.
-At least then I can feel confident that they are using a method that has been well studied."
+"If someone is looking to lengthen their penis, I would suggest a penile traction device first."